ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 In order to create a sound with an enveloppe you need to use ``Synth.SoundWithEnveloppe (frequency:float) (duration:Duration) (waveType:BaseWaves) (sustain:float) (attack:float) (hold:float) (decay:float) (release:float)``.

-We are using a basic AHDSR envelope:
+We are using a basic AHDSR envelope :

 ![After](Reports/Files/envelope.png)

 Example: